oaktreeapps/admin_panel_cli/README.md

 ### `resource.cjs`

-Here's a sample file that covers all of the properties & fields that can be defined in the resource config file.
+Here's a sample file that covers all the properties & fields that can be defined in the resource config file.

 ```javascript
 /**